-Exhibit Description 99.1 Annual Information Form for the fiscal year ended December 31, 2019 99.2 Management's Discussion and Analysis for the fiscal year ended December 31, 2019 and Audited Consolidated Financial Statements for the fiscal year ended December 31, 2019, prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board 99.3 Certification of Chief Executive Officer pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934 99.4 Certification of Chief Financial Officer pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934 99.5 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Exhibit Description 99.1 Annual Information Form for the fiscal year ended December 31, 2020 99.2 Management's Discussion and Analysis for the fiscal year ended December 31, 2020 and Audited Consolidated Financial Statements for the fiscal year ended December 31, 2020, prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board 99.3 Certification of Chief Executive Officer pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934 99.4 Certification of Chief Financial Officer pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934 99.5 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350 99.6 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350 99.7 Calculation of Earnings Coverage 99.8 Consent of KPMG LLP 99.9 Pembina Pipeline Corporation's Code of Ethics Policy 101 Interactive Data Files
+Section 1350 99.7 Consent of KPMG LLP 99.8 Code of Ethics

+101 Interactive Data Files